 North Texas quarterback DaMarcus Smith

-Grief stricken DaMarcus Smith, who missed two days of practice last week attending the funeral of a close friend, accounted for the game-winner, a 1-yard touchdown plunge with 1:39 left in the game.
+Grief-stricken DaMarcus Smith, who missed two days of practice last week attending the funeral of a close friend, accounted for the game-winner, a 1-yard touchdown plunge with 1:39 to play.

 Victory felt not like a monkey, but rather a piano, off the back in a moment that was every bit as emotional as triumph at the Super Bowl.

-“It’s a huge weight lifted off our shoulders,” said Smith, who had 154 yards rushing, including a big 54-yard sprint to the Roadrunners’ 1 on the game-winning drive that began the 9:30 mark of the fourth quarter.
+“It’s a huge weight lifted off our shoulders,” said Smith, who had 154 yards rushing, including a big 54-yard sprint to the Roadrunners’ 1 on the winning drive, which began the 9:30 mark of the fourth quarter.
 “We stuck together for seven weeks.